-- 1. Explain to children the concept of alphabetical order, with close attention paid to the beginning of words. - 2.
-Show children a dictionary and help them find the words through the alphabetical orders of the words. - 3.
-Read the rubric aloud and get the children to look at the table and the words in the left-hand column.
-Do listen-and-repeat with these words. - 4.
-Ask for any other words common to English and Urdu that they know. - 5.
+- 1. Read the rubric aloud and get the children to look at the table and the words in the left-hand column.
+Do listen-and-repeat with these words. - 2.
+Ask for any other words common to English and Urdu that they know. - 3.
 Get individuals to read aloud the meanings in the right-hand column.
-Help them with any difficult words or phrases, e.g. on one level. - 6.
+Help them with any difficult words or phrases, e.g. on one level. - 4.
 Get the children to look at the example.
 Then put them in pairs.
 They work together to match words and meanings.
-Check the answers with the class. - A. 1. bungalow: a house on one level - 2. chutney: a spicy sauce made from fruit or vegetables - 3. shampoo: a liquid that you use to wash your hair; (also a verb) - 4. jungle: a thick forest in a hot, wet country - 5. khaki: green-brown or yellow-brown colour - 6. punch: a drink made from five different fruit juices - 7. verandah: a platform at the side of a house, with roof and floor, but no walls - 8. pyjamas: a loose jacket and trousers that you wear in bed
+Check the answers with the class. - A. 1. bungalow: a house on one level - 2. chutney: a spicy sauce made from fruit or vegetables - 3. shampoo: a liquid that you use to wash your hair; (also a verb) - 4. jungle: a thick forest in a hot, wet country - 5. khaki: a green-brown or yellow-brown colour - 6. punch: a drink made from five different fruit juices - 7. verandah: a platform at the side of a house, with roof and floor, but no walls - 8. pyjamas: a loose jacket and trousers that you wear in bed